 A spicy, aromatic and warming tomato and ginger soup with poached eggs and fish sauce.

 After a traditional German soup yesterday – the German Savoy Cabbage Soup with Ground Meat and Potatoes – I have an Asian inspired recipe for you today.
-This time a Spicy Tomato Ginger Soup with Poached Eggs, which apparently is a popular Vietnamese and Cambodian soup recipe.
+This time a spicy and easy tomato soup, which apparently is a popular Vietnamese and Cambodian tomato soup recipe.

 I found the recipe in a Wok and Stir-Fry Cookbook, which I bought long ago when we were living in London.
 I did not cook much out of it, mostly because I have hundreds of other cookbooks and recipe magazines, which makes it really difficult to actually cook a lot from only just one book, but the few recipes I got out of it were always really good, despite the fact that this is not a famous author cookbook, just a collection of wok recipes.

 I have changed the recipe a little bit, mostly because some of the required ingredients are not available around here, things like nuoc mam or tuk trey or galangal.

 I did not even know what the first two ingredients were, but after making a search on Google I’ve found out that they are both fish sauces, the first one Vietnamese and the second one Cambodian.
 I’ve found this Houston Press article on nuoc mam very interesting.

 Well, no chance I can ever get any of those around here, so I used the regular fish sauce I found in the supermarket.
 But, by all means, if nuoc mam or tuk trey are available to you, do use them.

 Then, I did not have any galangal.
 I knew what that was, but as I have never even seen the stuff except in photographs, I could not use it.
 So, I used ginger instead.